 Multimedia delivery to a large percentage of the community

 Our goal of giving readers a balanced and fair account of what goes on in this community and elsewhere in the world will never change, while the means through which we deliver your community news and information has expanded rapidly.
-Today, our community members can take their news in print seven times a week, through e-mail daily, online and using their mobile devices anytime, as well as through live streaming broadcasts from locations around town.
-Currently we reach more than 70,000 unique visitors across these various products.
+Today, our community members can take their news in print six times a week, through e-mail daily, online and using their mobile devices anytime, as well as through live streaming broadcasts from locations around town.
+We reach more than 70,000 unique visitors across these various products.

 The Mount Airy News seeks to provide the news the community needs, reported faithfully and fully, with respect for all and favor to none.
 We strive to be authoritative and insightful, to inform and to delight.

 To accomplish this mission, we set for ourselves the following goals:

 To be the indispensable, timely source of information and community coverage, examining all subjects that impact readers.

 To provide community members with information relevant to their daily lives.